 Summary of tell-tale signs of WhatsApp scams

 Above we have described the tell-tale signs that indicate that you are potentially dealing with a WhatsApp fraudster.
 We recommend that you read this information carefully to familiarize yourself with the way these cybercriminals work, so that hopefully you do not fall into their traps.
 Below is a brief summary of the mentioned signs:

 - The scammer conveys a sense of urgency and tries to convince you or pressures you to pay quickly (this is almost always the case)

-- The cybercriminal sends you an app from a number unknown (only occurs if the criminal has not hijacked someone’s WhatsApp account)
+- The cybercriminal sends you a WhatsApp message from an unknown phone number (only occurs if the criminal has not hijacked someone’s WhatsApp account)

 - The fraudster’s messages are written in poor English, as often the fraudster’s mother tongue is not English or they are not well educated

 - The criminal does not want to be called

 - The fraudster asks you to transfer money to an unknown account or uses an app that does not show account numbers at all (such as PayPal or Venmo)

 How do you prevent WhatsApp fraud and/or hijacking?